cresta/dd-agent-nvml/README.md

 Just run the agent from this Dockerfile (https://quay.io/repository/cresta/dd-agent-nvml) instead of datadog's official agent.
 Or make your own in a similar extended way as this one (It's a pretty tiny Dockerfile).

+# Tips

+Just make sure your `docker run` includes `docker run --runtime=nvidia` or the correct .so files will not be exposed.
+More info at [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).